Joko Widodo university diploma controversy: Individual reactions

 Former Coordinating Minister for Political and Security Affairs, Mahfud MD, stated that Jokowi's policies would not be affected by controversies regarding his diploma, according to the legal certainty principle.
 Meanwhile, Rocky Gerung viewed the controversy as a simple issue but made complicated, and reminded that if this issue is not going to be resolved, it would harm Jokowi's image and give burden to current president Prabowo Subianto.

 Former Speaker of the People's Consultative Assembly of the Republic of Indonesia, Amien Rais, said Gadjah Mada University became Jokowi's political doormat and believes that his diploma does not exist.
 He said that what existed were only fake diplomas.

 Chairman of DPP Gerakan Rakyat Indonesia Bersatu Jaya Rosario de Marshal, believes Jokowi's diploma is genuine because he has not seen any problems with his diploma from his time as Mayor.
-He said he was also disturbed by the resurfacing of the issue of Jokowi's fake diploma.
+He said he was also disturbed by the resurfacing of the issue of Jokowi's fake diploma and states that Jokowi will not be able to be mayor, governor and president if he's really using a fake diploma.
+Chairman of Indonesian Solidarity Party and Jokowi's second son Kaesang Pangarep only said "It's just usual" without giving further comments.
+Minister of Energy and Mineral Resources and chairman of Golkar Bahlil Lahadalia called the accusations on Jokowi as outrageous and unnecessary, stating that he never believed on the accusations and stated that Bareskrim had confirmed the diploma's authenticity.

 Prabowo himself reacted to the issue of Jokowi's diploma authenticity in a cabinet meeting that was also attended by his son, Vice President Gibran Rakabuming Raka.
 Looking towards Gibran, Prabowo lamented that the more this issue is raised, his own diploma will also be come into questioning and rejected any calls that said he is Jokowi's puppet.